PrincetonUniversity/software_testing/03_doctest/README.md

 There is a fundamentally different approach to testing using the [`doctest`](https://docs.python.org/3/library/doctest.html) module.
 This involves writing tests inside the docstrings and then executing these tests.
-The advantage of this approach is it combines writing documentaion with testing.
+The advantage of this approach is it combines writing documentation with testing.
 Both of these tend to get neglected.
 For researchers who are trying to write some tests and some documentation this may be the best approach for you.

 #### Example 1